 Sleep Deprivation Causes Dark Circles Under The Eyes

 Sleep deprivation has been associated with a reduced blood flow to the skin and face.
 This causes the skin on your face to look pale while at the same it makes the skin under your eyes appear darker.
-To help reduce the appearance of swollen eyes and dark circles, gently apply Bio-Collagen Eye and Lip Cream to the skin around the eyes every morning and evening.
-Formulated with Niacinamide, N-Acetyl Glucosamine, Caffeine and Resveratrol, this luxurious anti-ageing eye cream helps lighten darkened skin and diminish signs of ageing.
+To help reduce the appearance of swollen eyes and dark circles, gently apply Anti Dark Circles and Puffiness to the skin around the eyes every morning and evening.
+Formulated with caffeine, niacinamide, ferulic acid and centella asiatica plant extract, this brightening anti-ageing eye serum reduces the appearance of dark circles, puffiness, wrinkles, lines and skin discolouration.

 Sleep Deprivation Slows Down Skin Renewal

 Any sort of sleeping disorders may affect the releases of various growth factors in the body such as TGF-β (Transforming Growth Factor) and EGF (Epidermal Growth Factor).
 These growth factors are particularly important as they enable your skin to renew itself.
 Healthy, radiant skin renews itself every 28 days.
 When your skin needs a longer period to renew itself, it triggers a dull complexion due to more built-up dead skin cells that are waiting to be replaced.
 Studies also showed that sleep deprivation increases the risk for transepidermal water loss (TEWL).
 Not getting enough sleep weakens the skin's barrier function, therefore, your skin is more susceptible to environmental damage including skin dehydration, sensitivity and lack of radiance.